hwong0305/wong-notes/README.md

 3. `git remote add backup your-repository`
 4. `git push backup master`

-The first two lines only needs to
+The first two lines only needs to be run once.